 It would help if you tried to find where the roaches are living and breeding.
 This means you will have to move the cupboards, stoves, and sinks, refrigerators to access those places.

-Once you identify the smell in your house you should know that your place has a roach infestation and roach bomb.
-The smell of roaches poses a great risk to the people living in that house.
+Once you identify the smell in your house, you should know that your place has a roach infestation and a roach bomb.
+The scent of roaches poses a significant risk to the people living in that house.

 Smells of roaches cause respiratory problems, amongst other illnesses.
 Here are some ways of getting rid of roaches and their pungent smells.